Anxiety / Mental Health / Wellbeing

 However, there are some steps you can take to reclaim what is most important to you in your life and prioritise what you need to help maintain balance and protect your health and well-being.

-When reading this, keep in mind that this is not an exhaustive list and that it’s important to do what works for you!
+When reading this, remember that this is not an exhaustive list and that it’s important to do what works for you!

 Stop multitasking